 Yoga is a valid healthcare intervention with increasing support from research efforts.
 Yoga can help patients with a range of conditions, from insomnia and anxiety to more mechanical ailments.
 It is a self-management tool for health that aligns well with the aims of a manual therapist to get movement back into the body and relaxation in the mind.
 My NHS clinic at ULCH incorporates yoga as a valid evidence-infromed practice for mind-body health.

 I have taught many Osteopaths and Chiropractors how to incorporate gentle yoga-based exercise in their sessions.
 I have a range of well-developed practical, gentle and safe methods that you can deliver with ease to improve your patient outcomes.
 The focus is not on learning hours of theory and hundreds of postures, but on giving you even easy-to-follow, gentle routines that you can deliver and sell right away.
 The courses will NOT make you a yoga teacher, but allow you to offer these exercises as part of your regulated ability to offer corrective and therapeutic exercise.

 Each half-day module is an interactive and highly focused mix of theory, discussion, practical and practice, delivered via Zoom.

 The basics.
 How yoga works – science & research.
 Learn a simple routine for the neck, shoulders and to release tension.
 The tools to get online and start this work to help your patients and clinic.
-The Introductory course is a requisite to attend the modules.
+New for 2021 – this course will be a BONUS addition to the Module Programme.

 The basics.
 Assessing breathing.
 The science of the yoga breathing practices.
 Learn simple techniques you can teach your patients to improve their respiratory function – upper body based-routine.
 Discussion on how we can use manual therapy and movement to get even better results.